How to Protect Your Email Account

 Update the screen on the laptop

-These days, many folks utilize their email accounts via applications.
-While you normally can access your email account over the web, utilizing an app makes the procedure that much simpler, particularly if you're using your smartphone or tablet on the move.
+These days, many folks use their email accounts via applications.
+While you can normally access your email account over the web, using an app makes the procedure that much simpler, particularly if you're using your smartphone or tablet on the move.

 But apps are not flawless.
-These apps can come with vulnerabilities (or security weaknesses) that fraudsters can exploit.
-In an email program, for example, a cybercriminal may leverage a weakness to breach accounts and steal data or propagate spam mail further.
+They can have vulnerabilities (or security weaknesses) that fraudsters can exploit.
+In an email program, for example, a cybercriminal may leverage a weakness to breach accounts, steal data, or propagate spam mail further.

-How to Get More Reviews for Your Business
+Ten Tips to Get Reviews for Your Business

 So, whenever you can, update your email apps.
 Updates may be tedious and time-consuming, but upgrading an email app shouldn't take long and can help eradicate problems or vulnerabilities.
-Updates may even provide you access to better security features, which can aid further in securing your email account.
+Updates may even provide you access to better security features, which can further secure your email account.

 7. Use a "Burner" Email

-Sometimes, you want to sign up for anything using your email address, but you're concerned if the platform is secure.
-It's necessary to conduct a little investigation into the site at this stage to determine whether it can be trusted.
+Sometimes, you want to sign up for something using your email address, but you're concerned about whether the platform is secure.
+At this stage, it's necessary to conduct a little investigation into the site to determine whether it can be trusted.

-If, however, the general reputation of the platform is neither here nor there and you still want to utilize it, try utilizing a burner or throwaway email account.
-This is an email account that you may use if you're concerned about getting spam.
+However, if the platform's general reputation is neither here nor there, and you still want to utilize it, try using a burner or throwaway email account.
+You can use this email account if you're worried about getting spam.

-Of course, you shouldn't start utilizing a throwaway email for your day-to-day emails.
-Its primary objective should be to keep your main account protected.
-So, do not connect your burner account to your genuine account, and do not save much, if any, data on it.
+Of course, you shouldn't use a throwaway email for your daily emails.
+Its primary objective should be to protect your main account.
+So, do not connect your burner account to your genuine account, and do not save much data on it.

-You may use a burner email on a long- or short-term basis, depending on its purpose.
-But having one available to use at all times may be very handy and can help keep potentially hazardous individuals away from your primary email account.
+Depending on its purpose, you may use a burner email on a long- or short-term basis.
+However, having one available at all times may be very handy and can help keep potentially hazardous individuals away from your primary email account.

 8. Avoid using public Wi-Fi to view emails.